 If you make a lot of soup, you should choose a blender that has a soup-blending and heating function.
 For making smoothies, you might prefer a blender with cup attachments.
 If you're short on space, go for a personal or portable blender.

 3. The Material

 You'll also want to consider the materials of the blender.
 "When looking at the material of the blender, I typically recommend going for the glass or stainless-steel option," says Allison Tallman, RDN.

 "While these are both more expensive than the plastic alternative, they last a lot longer and do not discolor or hold on to smells as easily."

 Finally, the size of the blender is always something to think about, as blender sizes can range from mini (which holds about 10 ounces) to large (80 ounces).

 "You'll want to consider what you will typically be using the blender for.
 If you're not sure, I recommend a medium to large blender, so you have plenty of room to work with,"

 We talked to six registered dietitians who shared their experience with blenders, as well as how to choose one.
 The picks on our list have been chosen based on the following criteria.

 - Special features

-1. Best Budget: Ninja Professional Plus Blender
+1. Best Value: Ninja Professional Plus Blender